Wonders of the United States Virgin Islands

 Unusual underwater ecosystem, where mangroves grow together with corals.
 Here are some 30 species of corals, as well as high diversity of other organisms.

 Solanum conocarpum find

 Find of a very rare tree that is known only from a single place – this location.

 Reef Bay Valley petroglyphs

-An unusual town built by Danish and black people and showing both influences of Danish and African art and architecture.
+An unusual town built by Danish and black people.
+As a result, it shows influences of both Danish and African art and architecture influences.
 Contains many buildings that were built in the 18th – 19th century.

 Large fort, built by the Danish in 1752 – 1760.

 This site, according to local legends, is haunted.